 How to get there?

-Suklaphanta comprises of two words 'Sukla' means grass and 'Phanta’ means flat land which was initially a wildlife reserve but later in 2017 it got converted into National Park.
-It is the largest grassland in lower land (Terai) of Nepal that aimed to protect the largest number of Swamp Deer in the world.
-Initially, 500 Swamp deer were recorded here but now it has increased by four-time in number which is 2,000 at present.
+It is by far the largest grassland in the lower land (Terai) of Nepal that aimed to protect the Swamp Deer.
+Initially, 500 swamp deers were recorded here but now has increased by four times in number which is 2,000 at present.

 How to get there?